mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 This document describes the key encapsulation mechanism (KEM) based on Hoffstein, Pipher, and Silverman's NTRU encryption scheme, commonly referred to as NTRU.
 NTRU is constructed by utilization of a correct deterministic public key scheme (correct DPKE).
 The method described here is based on a combination of prior approaches described in NTRUEncrypt and NTRU-HRSS-KEM (as submitted to Round 3 of the NIST PQC project), and permits use of four well defined and reviewed parameter sets.

+[The below text doesn't endorse the HRSS parameter set - should we include it, or modify the above paragraph?]

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}